TarantelTM/Recipe-GUI/README.md

 # ![Recipe GUI logo](https://media.forgecdn.net/avatars/thumbnails/563/608/64/64/637918905833323522.png) Recipe GUI

 Create your own crafting recipes in-game without the use of scripts!
-All you need to use is the `/r_gui` command to open up the interface. (`/ctg` for version 0.03)
+All you need to use is the `/r_gui` command to open up the interface. (`/ctg` for version 0.03) See the [wiki](https://tarantel.gitbook.io/recipe-gui-vanilla-crafttweaker-kubejs/) for more specifics on how to use the mod.

 ## Required Mods
 - [CraftTweaker](https://www.curseforge.com/minecraft/mc-mods/crafttweaker) or [KubeJS](https://www.curseforge.com/minecraft/mc-mods/kubejs)